psychtek/ContainR/README.md

 A basic docker wrapper is also included that will build functionality as development continues.
 Like the `containr` object, this is also a [R6](https://github.com/r-lib/R6) class object.
-Included are three
+Currently included are three functions:
-functions:

 - `docker_images()`: returns a tibble of built images.
 Equivalent terminal command is `docker image ls` but it was difficult to work